-To become a nurse aide in the state of Nebraska, you will need to acrue 75 hours of CNA class time at an accredited program in addition to meeting a basic amount of requirements.
+To become a nurse aide in the state of Nebraska, you will need to accrue 75 hours of CNA class time at an accredited program in addition to meeting a basic amount of requirements.
 You will also need to pass the Nebraska CNA exam.
 If you are looking for CNA classes in the Omaha area, we have created a list below.

-Nebraska CNA training requirements
+Nebraska CNA program requirements

 - 75 total hours

-- 1 hour of neglect/abuse training
+- 1 hour of neglect/abuse class

 Requirements for being a certified CNA in Nebraska include:

 - Be a minimum of 16 years old

 - Demonstrate that you are in good physical health

 - Be fluent in English, or fluent in the dominant language used in their facility